bkaiser94/ZZCeti_pipeline/README.md

-ZZ Ceti pipeline written by JT Fuchs and J Meza.
+ZZ Ceti pipeline written by JT Fuchs, J Meza, and P. O'Brien.

 spectools.py - A module containing commonly done processes on 1D spectra, including reading in arrays, reading headers, rebinning, summing.

 flux_calibration.py - This program encompasses IRAF's standard, sensfunc, and calibrate tasks into one program.
 Uses tools written by Ian Crossfield for rebinning the spectra.

 ReduceSpec.py - Written primarily by J Meza.
 This performs the inital calibration on the 2D images, including combining biases and flats, trimming, and applying those to the spectra.

+ReduceSpec_tools.py - Written primarily by J Meza.
+Tools for ReduceSpec.py.

 spectral_extraction.py - This program calls superextract.py.
 All the setting up for the spectral extraction and saving the file are done here.